VOLUNTEER YOUR TIME, FILL YOUR HEART

 Under the supervision of the Animal Care Manager and Animal Care Specialist, volunteers will assist in cleaning enclosures and helping prepare food.
 Initially you will only be working from outside the enclosures, carrying things like buckets, food bags and tools for removing fecal material plus whatever the keepers need to complete their work inside.
 Diet preparation consists of cutting fruits and vegetables plus handling raw meat.
 Good physical condition is a necessity as you must be able to lift 50 pounds and be able to stand for extended periods in all weather conditions.
 Be aware of the existence of allergens as you will be exposed to bedding material that is dusty and filled with dander and fur.
 It is your responsibility to have your tetanus vaccination up to date, and preference may be given to those who have a pre-exposure rabies vaccination.
-Animal care work is performed weekdays, usually Mondays and Thursdays, from 8:00 AM to 2:00 PM.
+Animal Care work is performed weekdays, usually Mondays and Thursdays, from 8:00 AM to 2:00 PM.
 Animal Care volunteers are also encouraged to help with special events hosted at the sanctuary.

 Under the supervision of the Education Specialists and the Events and Volunteer Coordinator, volunteers will help with both on-site and off-site programs.
 Volunteers are trained in interpretative techniques as well as animal knowledge.
 A 4-to-6-week training program will be provided to all Trail Guides.
 Education volunteers sign up for programs in advance and can have a more flexible schedule.
 However, we still require a once-a-week (one tour a week) commitment of all education volunteers.
 Education volunteers are encouraged to help with special events hosted at the sanctuary.

-Also, please note that if accepted as a volunteer you will be required to undergo a background check.
-A $50.00 fee will be collected to cover the background check, administrative fees, and a T-shirt to wear while volunteering.
+Please note that if accepted as a volunteer you will be required to undergo a background check.
+A $50.00 fee will be collected to cover the background check, administrative fees, and a t-shirt to wear while volunteering.